back

 Now that you know how to calculate an LTV ratio, you can better understand how lenders determine approval and the type of loan offer you can obtain.

 CreditNinja aims to provide the necessary information you need to improve your finances.
-Check out the CreditNinja Dojo for answers to all kinds of financial questions, such as “How much money should I keep in my checking account?” and “How can I get a loan from the bank?”
+Check out the CreditNinja Dojo for answers to all kinds of financial questions, such as “How much money should I keep in my checking account?” and “How can I get direct deposit loans in minutes?”

 References: